chandan-data/Netflix_SQL_Projects/README.md

 15. Categorizing content by keywords 'Kill' and 'Violence'
   + Labels content as 'BadContent' if it contains the keywords 'kill' or 'violence'; otherwise, it is labeled as 'GoodContent'.

-## Dataset
-The analysis is based on a dataset that contains detailed information about Netflix's movie and TV show content.
-The table structure includes the following columns:

-+ title: The name of the movie or TV show.
-+ type: Specifies whether the content is a "Movie" or "TV Show".
-+ director: The director(s) of the movie or TV show.
-Some entries may have this field as null.
-+ casts: The main cast of the movie or TV show, listed as a string of names.
-+ country: The country or countries where the content was produced.
-+ date_added: The date when the content was added to Netflix.
-+ release_year: The year when the movie or TV show was originally released.
-+ rating: The rating assigned to the movie or TV show (e.g., PG, R, TV-14).
-+ duration: The duration of the content (e.g., "90 min" for movies or "3 Seasons" for TV shows).
-+ listed_in: The genre or categories the content falls under, such as "Documentaries", "Comedies", "Action & Adventure".
-+ description: A brief summary or description of the content.